Zeta limits for the spectrum of quantum Rabi models

-Conversely, the quasi-exact eigenstates are not doubly degenerate when $\e \notin \tfrac12 \Z$.
+Conversely, the full spectrum is simply when $\e \notin \tfrac12 \Z$.

-In the recent workshop ``Rabi and Spin Boson models'' held in Kyushu University, Fumio Hiroshima presented a study on the behaviour of the quantum Rabi model in the weak limit $g \to \infty$ by a study of the resolvent.
+A relevant problem is the description of the behavior of the spectrum of the AQRM when the value of the coupling $g$ becomes large (beyond ``deep strong'' coupling regimes \cite{Y2017,YS2018}).
+The problem has been considered in physics \cite{Sch1985} by giving a description of the expect ``natural'' behavior, but a mathematical proof was not provided.
+In the workshop ``Rabi and Spin Boson models'' held in Kyushu University, Fumio Hiroshima presented a study on the behaviour of the quantum Rabi model in the weak limit $g \to \infty$ by a study of the resolvent \cite{H2023}.
 The main result is that, in the sense of the resolvent, the spectrum of the QRM Hamiltonian shifted by $g^2$, that is,

 converges to that of a pair of quantum harmonic oscillators (QHO).
-In the case of the AQRM the spectrum of $\HRabi{\e} + g^2$ in the weak limit is essentially given by that of the spectrum of the pair of displaced QHO
+In the case of the AQRM the spectrum of $\HRabi{\e} + g^2$ in the weak limit is essentially given by that of the spectrum of the pair of displaced QHO, that is,